zuruoke/zuruoke/README.md

 ### <img src="https://raw.githubusercontent.com/nixin72/nixin72/master/wave.gif" alt="Waving hand animated gif" height="45" width="45" />  Hi, I'm Chimzuruoke Okafor

-## I'm a Software Engineer, AI Scientist and Content Creator!!
+## Hi, I'm Chimzuruoke Okafor - a Software Engineer, AI Scientist, and Content Creator!

-- 🎗️ Currently enrolled in an M.Sc program in Artificial Intelligence in the University of Surrey in the UK 🇬🇧, with a research focus on Large Language Models
+- 🎗️ I am currently enrolled in an M.Sc. program in Artificial Intelligence at the University of Surrey, UK 🇬🇧.
+My research focuses on Self-Supervised Learning (SSL) and Large Language Models.
-- 🔭 I launched DSA course at Tunga Academy: [Data Structures and Algorithms!](https://academy.tunga.io/resources/data-structures-and-algorithms-course)!
+- 🔭 Launched a comprehensive Data Structures and Algorithms course at Tunga Academy: [Data Structures and Algorithms!](https://academy.tunga.io/resources/data-structures-and-algorithms-course).
-- 🌱 I’m currently learning everything, although specifically, I'm navigating my way into cloud technologies, so I'm learning the Go Language, pretty impressive, right? 😁
+- 🌱 Constantly expanding my expertise in cloud technologies and backend engineering, particularly in the realm of computer networking.
-- 🌱 I'm also learning about Google's new microservice API serving king gRPC, .proto file
+- 🤖 Passionate about staying abreast of the latest AI and tech trends, I am actively involved in cutting-edge research.
+I'm in the process of publishing a paper on SSL applications in the medical field for leading conferences like ICCV and CVPR.
-- 🌱 I'm also learning about computer networking as regards backend engineering
+- 🌌 Deeply intrigued by the Metaverse, AI, and Human-AI Teaming, exploring how these technologies interplay and shape our digital future.
-- 👯 I’m looking to collaborate with other content creators and Software Developers
+- 👯 Looking to collaborate with other content creators and software developers to exchange knowledge and innovate.
-- 🥅 2023 Goals: Contribute more to Open Source projects
+- 🥅 2023 Goals: Contribute more to Open Source projects and delve deeper into AI research.
-- ⚡ Fun fact: I love to play FPL, so I developed a FPL analytics app, [see here](https://play.google.com/store/apps/details?id=com.sportzlite.fpl)
+- ⚡ Fun fact: I'm an avid football fan and FPL player.
+I developed a FPL analytics app, blending my sports passion with tech.
+[Check it out here](https://play.google.com/store/apps/details?id=com.sportzlite.fpl).
-- 🫥 Wanna book a call with me... https://calendly.com/zuruokeokafor/30-minutes-meeting-with-zuruoke
+- 🫥 Interested in discussing AI, SSL, MetaVerse or tech trends?
+Book a chat with me: [30-minutes meeting with Zuruoke](https://calendly.com/zuruokeokafor/30-minutes-meeting-with-zuruoke).

 ### 🛠 I code using